ajzamojski/Best-of-Life/README.md

 - Google Maps API

 ## Getting Started
-- Clone this out projcet githup repo at https://github.com/ajzamojski/Project-1.

 - Visit deployed site at https://calm-stream-84659.herokuapp.com/#

+- If you want to see out code clone this repo at https://github.com/ajzamojski/Project-1.

 ### Prerequisities